arnavs/website/content/_index.md

 date = "2017-06-18T13:29:51-04:00"
 +++

-I'm a third-year PhD student in economics at Carnegie Mellon.
+I'm a fourth-year PhD student in economics at Carnegie Mellon.

 My interests are in micro theory, and especially information design for behavioral agents and non-Bayesian learning in games.
 I try to integrate statistical learning and decision-making with traditional economic settings.